Department of Earth Science and Engineering

 Research in this area focuses on e extraction of energy and related resources from the subsurface coupled with minimisation of environmental impact, including carbon capture and storage.
-Find out more about petroleum geoscience and engineering.
+Find out more about natrual resources geoscience and engineering.

 Research in this area focuses on modelling renewable energy supply, the sustainable production of earth resources, and mitigating environmental impacts and risks.
-Find out more about computational geoscinece and engineering.
+Find out more about computational geoscience and engineering.

 Study Earth Science and Engineering

 Interested in Earth Science?

 If you want to know more about studying in our department and about courses that are available to you, see webinars and online campus tours through our Virtual Open Day.

 The best possible training to enable the development of observational and field skills with the fundamental science required to understand Earth processes and systems.
 Find out more about undergraduate courses or email the Admissions Tutor with your queries.

 First class facilities and supervision with academic excellence.
 Technical support and teaching which has facilitated remote fieldwork during Covid-19 isolation.
 Find out more about postgraduate study, including the Metals and Energy Finance MSc a joint programme between the Department of Earth Science and Engineering and Imperial College Business School.